National Volunteer Week

 National Volunteer Week is an annual celebration observed in many countries, to promote and show appreciation for volunteerism and volunteering.
-In the United States, it is organized by the Points of Light foundation, and in Canada by Volunteering Canada.
+In the United States, it is organized by the Points of Light foundation, and in Canada by Volunteer Canada.
 It is held in those two countries in mid to late April.
 In New Zealand and Australia, it is held in May.
 In the UK, it is held in the first week of June.

 History

 Origin

 In Canada, National Volunteer Week was first conceived in 1943 as a way to celebrate the contribution made by women on the home front to the war effort.
 After World War II ended, National Volunteer Week declined in popularity until the 1960s when it revived and eventually began gaining popularity in the United States as well.

 National Volunteer Week in the United States was first established via Presidential Proclamation 4288, signed by Richard Nixon in 1974.

 Former President George H. W. Bush showed his support of American Volunteering in his 1991 State of the Union Address, commending "a volunteer's generous gesture", and calling it "an idea that is simply right."